 How 211 is Helping Pennsylvanians

-No matter the situation, the specialists at 211 listen, identify underlying problems, and connect people in need with resources and services in their community that improve their lives.
-In 2019 alone, PA 211 answered more than 200,000 calls, connecting community members in need to life-changing support.
+No matter the situation, the specialists at 211 listen, identify underlying problems, and connect people in need with resources and services in their community designed to improve their lives.
+In 2021 alone, PA 211 answered more than 300,000 calls, texts, and chats in Pennsylvania, and people connected to resources on the web over 530,000 times.

-Each year, 16 million people in the United States dial 211 for help with basic needs like food and shelter or emergency services.
+Each year, millions of people in the United States dial 211 for help with basic needs like food and shelter, or emergency services.
 211 Counts is the first tool to provide real-time, searchable and visual presentations of data from 211 call centers across the nation.
 Using 211 Counts, you’ll find a snapshot of community-specific needs displayed by ZIP code, region or call center as recently as yesterday, enabling you to easily check trends, make comparisons and share information.
 211 Counts works with PA 211 to share this information with community leaders and service agencies.
 Visit pa.211counts.org.

 How is the data collected?